-Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 0.5 This course is lab intensive: the student will continue to expand practical skill based knowledge and will practice proof of competency on manikins.
+DA1135 Dental Radiography Lecture Hrs: 5 Credit Hrs: 1 Lab Hrs: 15

+This course is lab intensive; the student will continue to expand practical skill based knowledge and will practice proof of competency on manikins.
+This course will focus on placement exposure of the radiograph using the bisecting and paralleling method.
+Panoramic radiographs will be discussed with inclusion of position placement and film errors.